Automated Impact Assessment¶

 Note

-Compliance checkers ignore CVEs with a negative score when calculating whether a compliance provision has been violated or not.
+Compliance checkers ignore vulnerabilities with a negative score when calculating whether a compliance provision has been violated or not.

-See the Match evidences section at the end of a CVE entry for details on how the match score was calculated and for the evidence behind the score and the decision:
+See the Automated Impact Assessment tab for details on how the match score was calculated and for the evidence behind the score and the decision.

 How it works¶

-Automated impact assessment uses a rule-based system to evaluate CVEs.
-If a rule applies to a CVE, we add a positive match score.
-If a rule does not apply to the CVE, or the rule is designed in such a way that it leads to a negative result, the CVE gets a negative score.
+Automated Impact Assessment uses a rule-based system to evaluate vulnerabilities.
+If a rule applies to a vulnerability, we add a positive match score.
+If a rule does not apply to the vulnerability, or the rule is designed in such a way that it leads to a negative result, the vulnerability gets a negative score.

-You can check the total score of all rules applied in the Match score column.
-For a detailed breakdown, see the Match evidences section.
+You can check the total score of all rules applied in the Match score column under Automated Impact Assessment.

 A CVE rule can either be: